Website-2/zbp-language-services.github.io/index.md

 ><small>"It's lovely to have you with us again, as I always receive such positive feedback about your interpreting!
 I'm often told that your lively interpretation makes watching market research interviews much more interesting and the project results much more tangible."<br>
 – J., Market Research Moderator</small>

-><small>"Brilliant job, glad we had Zahra as our interpreter.
-Really natural interpretation, bringing across the consumers' voices clearly for our research."<br>
-– N., Market Research Sponsor</small>

 ><small>"Since 2020, Zahra has worked for us on numerous market research projects.
 She has exceptional skills as a simultaneous and consecutive interpreter for interviews and focus groups.
 We truly appreciate the quality of her work, professional manner, cooperation and fast communication."<br>
 – P., Market Research Consultant</small>